delgadoandrea/Example1/README.md

 ## Example G4 simulation code for Dr. Febbraro's setup

-Basic setup for currently non-existent geometry to record hits of optical photons.
+Basic setup for Geant4 simulation of optical photons in a currently non-existent geometry.

 ### Currently on the package: